jturbo26/startReactRedux/README.md

 # startReactRedux
-My version of  a React/Redux bootstrapper.
+My version of  a React/Redux boilerplate.

 Right now this is to get quickly started in a dev environment without having to setup all the basics.
 It includes the following: